 Last 2019, I opened 17 books and finished the 11.

 This was much lesser than last 2018.
 But that’s because I tried a lot of new things last year.
-More action, less consumption (and I’m doubling the action this year).
+More action, less consumption (and I’m doubling the action this year despite the pandemic).

 I also discovered the importance of rereading.
 So I shuffled around 20 plus books (that I’ve read before), and relearned some useful ideas I’ve almost forgotten.